 Take a large pot and add 3 cups of water to it and one cup of milk.
 If you like a milkier chai try making it equal parts, any type, dairy, soy almond etc….

-1/4 teaspoon chai spice powder that you just made
+1/2 teaspoon chai spice powder that you just made-or more depending on how spicy you like it!

 Plus some extra spices to make it even spicier, and infused.
 This is the traditional way